Core Topics

 Ideal Agent Persona

-Capabilities Granted for ankane-readme-writer MCP Server
+Capabilities Granted for ankane-readme-writer

-Generating Ankane-style READMEs for Ruby gems
+Generating Ankane-style READMEs for new Ruby gems

-Creating structured documentation for turbo-search components
+Creating structured documentation for open-source Ruby projects

 !
 Prerequisites & Limits